 - 1. An official application and recent photo: The applicant must send or bring in a completed and signed application along with a recent photo. - 2.
 Proof of educational entrance requirements: Students enrolled in the certificate or degree programs are required to have a high school diploma or equivalency (GED).
-Documents to prove that a student has met educational entrance requirements include any one of the following: official high school transcripts, a certificate of GED, or a copy of the student's high school diploma.
+Documents to prove that a student has met educational entrance requirements include any one of the following: official high school transcripts\\, a certificate of GED, or a copy of the student's high school diploma.
 High school equivalencies from home school students will be evaluated on a case-by-case basis.
 See below for additional international student requirements. - 3.
-Proof of course credit for previous education (if applicable): Course credit for previous education may be granted when official transcripts are received from a student's previous institution.
+Proof of course credit for previous education (if applicable): Course credit for previous education may be granted when official transcripts\\ are received from a student's previous institution.

-Official Transcripts: Transcripts from high school and all colleges attended must be sent directly from the institution from which they originate to Indian Bible College, Admissions Office, PO Box 30880, Flagstaff, AZ 86003-0880.
+\\Official Transcripts: Transcripts from high school and all colleges attended must be sent directly from the institution from which they originate, to Indian Bible College, Admissions Office, PO Box 30880, Flagstaff, AZ 86003-0880.
 The student is responsible to contact past high school and/or colleges to request that transcripts be sent directly to IBC.
 If a student cannot procure official transcripts, alternatives may be evaluated on a case-by-case basis.

 4. References: Four references are required for a completed application: one from a pastor or missionary; and the other three from an employer, school staff, or a non-family friend who have known the individual for at least the past two years.
-Three references (including one from a pastor/missionary) are needed in order to process application for enrollment.
+Three references (including one from a pastor/missionary) are needed to process application for enrollment.
+Individuals who complete a reference should mail references directly to Indian Bible College, Admissions Office, PO Box 30880, Flagstaff, AZ 86003.
 Processing cannot be completed until all references are received.

 - 5. Doctrinal statement: The applicant must certify agreement with the school doctrinal statement by reading and signing the doctrinal statement form. - 6.
 Autobiography: An autobiography must be completed and signed.
 The applicant's personal background, conversion to Christ, and life experience must be included in the student's autobiography.
 It should also be stated how the applicant hopes to make use of the training attained at IBC. - 7.
-Application Fee: The applicant must include a \$20 application fee with the application.
-This can be paid by check or money order made out to Indian Bible College.
+Application Fee: The applicant must include a \$25 application fee with the application.
+This can be paid online or by check or money order made out to Indian Bible College.
 An additional \$25 late fee is required for applications received after the appointed semester deadlines (after August 1 for the fall semester and after December 1 for the spring semester). - 8.
 Financial payment policy form: The financial payment agreement form states the applicant understands that all costs for attending and living at IBC are the responsibility of the applicant.